 The term “reality TV” only partially applies here.

 Yes, real estate investors who flip homes, or house flippers, can earn a hefty return over a relatively short time frame.
-But house flipping involves a lot of work – far more than what reality TV stars make it look like.
+But house fix and flips involve a lot of work – far more than what reality TV stars make it look like.

-Which says nothing of risk.
-Yes, you can earn $50,000 by flipping a house.
-You can also lose money, if you don’t grasp how to flip a house first and leap before looking.
+This doesn’t even cover the risk in being a house flipping investor.
+Yes, you can earn $50,000 by flipping a house, but you can also lose money if you don’t grasp how to flip a house first and leap before looking.

-Here are eight steps to make sure you understand how to flip houses before investing tens of thousands of dollars and succeed in your business.
+We have the eight steps to make sure you understand how to flip houses, before investing tens of thousands of dollars, and succeed in your business.
+But first, it’s important to understand what house fix and flips truly involve as a process and if it’s right for you.

 Flipping houses involves buying a property, renovating it, and selling it for a profit.

-House flippers take homes that most homebuyers aren’t able or willing to renovate, and improve them to the point where they meet buyer demand.
-Keep in mind that the average homebuyer wants a home that’s move-in ready.
+House flippers take properties that most homebuyers aren’t able or willing to renovate, and improve them to the point where they meet buyer demand.
+Keep in mind that the average homebuyer wants a home that’s move-in ready, so house flipping investors put in a lot of effort for a shambled home to be completely redone and ready to move in without any further work needed.
+It will take time, labor, and money.

 Not every market is a good fit for flipping houses.
-If you have $15,000 to work with, you probably don’t want to begin your house flipping career in markets where homes start at $800,000.
+If you have $15,000 to work with as part of your house flipping business plan, you probably don’t want to begin your house flipping career in markets where homes start at $800,000.

 Even investment property loans and financing won’t bridge that gap!